Close-up view of student’s face as they listen during a First-Year Seminar.

 Unlocking the Power of Immunology – From Fundamental Principles to Innovative Research Routes

-Kazuki Nagashima (Department of Molecular and Cellular Biology) First-Year Seminar 57Z | 4 Credits (Spring 2025) | CANVAS SITEMondays, 03:00 PM–05:00 PM
+Kazuki Nagashima (Department of Molecular and Cellular Biology) First-Year Seminar 57Z | 4 Credits (Spring 2025) | CANVAS SITEMondays, 03:00–05:00 PM

 Immunology stands at the forefront of cutting-edge science, offering game-changing solutions like mRNA vaccines for COVID-19.
 In today’s world, where global challenges demand innovative responses, researchers are eager to delve. . .
 READ MORE